THE COSTUME PARTY

-I walked to a nearby supermarket to picked up a cheap kitchen knife set and some scissors.
+I walked to a nearby supermarket and picked up a cheap kitchen knife set and some scissors.
 It was time to return the costume.

 It took me a while to find the costume shop.
 It was out of the way.
 Down some back streets, hidden in the old side of town.
 It was locked up for the night, but that didn’t stop me.

 I smashed a window and climbed in amongst the cheap monsters and the broken glass.
 I chose a spot and tried the wig.
-It wouldn’t come off, so I took up the scissors and start cutting it off, piece by piece.
+It wouldn’t come off, so I took up the scissors and started hacking it off, piece by piece.
 It wasn’t easy without a mirror, but I persevered.
-It wasn’t like it hurt when I caught the scalp or my ears.
-It was only plastic.
+It wasn’t like it hurt when I caught the scalp or ears.
+They were only plastic.

 The hair that fell off me looked like material.
 Cheap, manmade fibres.
 No trace of tone.
 Just a painted yellow blonde.
-Like an action figure would have.
+Like an action figure would have on their head.

 Once the seams were loosened, I took another knife and started to cut the mask free.
-As I carved under the plastic, my fingers got slippery with fake blood.
+As I peeled under the plastic, my fingers got slippery with fake blood.
 I didn’t stop.

 Someone screamed as the mask began to fall to the floor.
-After I was free of it, I saw someone had fainted.
+After I was free of it, someone else fainted.
 I carried on.
 Focusing on the gloves next.
-I had to do them finger by finger, as they didn’t come off whole.
+I had to do them finger by finger, as they wouldn’t come off whole.
 It felt better when my red, wet fingers could breathe again.

 Next it was the sleeves, neck and chest piece, which meant taking my shirt off.
 Exposing the costume under the costume.